qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 ```
 This function describes the individual UI component, however it doesn't actually run it, we need to pass it to the [**runFlare**](https://pursuit.purescript.org/packages/purescript-flare/3.1.0/docs/Flare#v:runFlare) function for that.
 That function requires a HTML Element ID value so it knows where the UI input component is to be placed, as well as a Element ID for where the output will be placed.

-Lets add these IDs as input to our function from the Javascript side so we don't have to hard code anything:
+Add these IDs as input to our function from the Javascript side so we don't have to hard code anything:
 ```haskell
 combineTextEle :: forall e.
 String -> String -> Eff ( dom :: DOM, channel :: CHANNEL | e ) Unit
 combineTextEle inputEleId outputEleId = runFlare inputEleId outputEleId combineTextUI
 ```
-Now to add this to the ``home.component``...
+Now to add this to the ``home.component``.
 First add the required elements to the HTML.
 Open ``home.component.html`` and just above the heading for 'Local State', add the following:
 ```html
 <h4>Purescript Flare</h4>
 <div>